-Choosing to enroll your children here is wise.
+Choosing to enroll your child(ren) here is a great decision!
 We understand what it takes for the needs of each child's intellectual, emotional, social, and physical development to be met and we are determined to extend our best efforts to do so.
 In partnership together, I am confident that we will be successful.

 Please take a moment to read and review the Family Handbook.
 It should be a valued resource as it was prepared to support you as a parent and the partnership we share.
-The Handbook contains seven sections and each one includes important content related to specific areas.
+The Handbook contains seven sections, and each one includes important content related to specific areas.